lala-data/TristaPierce-Portfolio/finalpart2.md

 <ins>Affordability Data:</ins> I found this dataset on [Numbeo](https://www.numbeo.com/cost-of-living/) and transformed it to an [Excel](/Affordablity.csv).
 I used a bar chart to highlight Pittsburgh’s ranking compared to other high-tech cities such as San Fran, Denver, Austin, NYC.
 I also found median housing prices on Zillow and used those to created an infographic.
 <ins>Sports Data:</ins> I compiled a list of national championships, from Google's [database](https://www.google.com/search?q=pittsburgh+steelers+super+bowl+wins&rlz=1C1EJFC_enUS874US874&oq=pittsburgh+steelers+superbowl&aqs=chrome.1.69i57j0l7.25403j1j9&sourceid=chrome&ie=UTF-8) and manipulated turned it into an [Excel](/SportsData.xlsx) file.
 I displayed them by the organization, using their logos on a bar graph.
 <ins>Art Data:</ins> I found some interesting statistics from [Pittsburgh Art Council](websitehttps://www.pittsburghartscouncil.org/advocacy/take-action/facts-and-figures) I made a pictograph to compare attendance.
-<ins>Affordability Data:</ins> I found this dataset on [Numbeo](https://www.numbeo.com/cost-of-living/) and transformed it to an [Excel](/Affordablity.csv).
-I plan on using a bar chart to highlight Pittsburgh’s ranking, and then point out other high-tech cities such as San Fran, Denver, Austin, NYC.

 ## StoryArc Sketch:
 This is my StoryArc: the feelings I want me reader to experience during their viewing.